Nigerian stocks extends gain to stay at 2-year high

-LAGOS, June 19 Nigerian stocks rose to a fresh two-year high on Monday, lifted by gains in cement and banking shares extending a rally which started last month, traders said.
+LAGOS, June 19 (Reuters) - Nigerian stocks rose to a fresh two-year high on Monday, lifted by gains in cement and banking shares extending a rally which started last month, traders said.

 The main index climbed 0.96 percent to cross 34,000 points, a level it last reached in May 2015.